dumpsayamrat/dumpsayamrat/README.md

 ## 👋 Hi, I’m Sayamrat
 - ⛄ I'm a developer, developer and developer
 - 👀 I’m interested in contributing open source projects and I'm very new to this.
 Please bear with me.
-- 🌱 I’m currently learning Scala
+- 🌱 I’m currently learning Scala, Maybe Rust
 - 🌱 I’m currently building my own personal website.
 Feel free to have a look [dumpsayamrat.com](https://dumpsayamrat.com)

 ### Latest blog posts